DialedRide KineMetric Evidence Desk

 DialedRide KineMetric

 A practitioner-grade workflow for turning messy ride files into defensible before/after evidence.
-Import dual-sided pedal telemetry, validate the signal, compare interventions, and export clean client reports without moving clinical data to a cloud platform.
+Import dual-sided pedal telemetry, validate the signal, compare interventions, and export clean client reports while keeping rider evidence local to the practitioner's browser.

 .fit Dual-sided power validation